laicsiifes/ved-transformer-caption-ptbr/README.md

     patience: 1
     threshold: 0.0

-encoder: # Available options to select in config.encoder at the top of theis document
+encoder: # available options to select in config.encoder at the top of this document
   vit-base-224: "google/vit-base-patch16-224"
   vit-base-224-21k: "google/vit-base-patch16-224-in21k"
   vit-base-384: "google/vit-base-patch16-384"